 Laurence Anthony, Enhancing the CALL experience through Data-Driven Learning: From words to texts and beyond

-Corpus data and tools have played an increasingly important role in applied linguistics and English language teaching and learning research.
-Native speaker corpora, for example, can provide vocabulary experts with valuable information on word frequencies and distributions and help inform classroom teachers on appropriate language use in general and specialized contexts.
+Corpus data and tools have played an increasingly important role in English language teaching and learning research.
+Native speaker corpora, for example, can provide vocabulary experts with valuable information on word frequencies and distributions, and help inform classroom teachers on appropriate language use in general and specialized contexts.
 Learner corpora, on the other hand, can help teachers identify common second language learner problems and provide evidence of language growth and development.
 Nevertheless, the introduction of corpora and corpus tools into the classroom for direct use by learners as part of a Data-Driven Learning (DDL) approach is still a relatively uncommon practice.
 This is despite an increasing amount of empirical evidence showing that DDL is often more effective that traditional teaching methods.
 In this presentation, I will first briefly review the long history of research and practice that supports the DDL approach before highlighting some of its obvious weaknesses and limitations in a CALL context.
-Next, I will introduce some recent advances in corpus tools development that allow teachers and learners adopting the DDL approach to move beyond simple investigations of word and multi-word unit forms and functions to begin probing language at the rhetorical and discourse level and even begin seeing how people interact to create language.
-I will finish the presentation with some practical suggestions for integrating DDL into the CAL classroom and ideas for future CALL-based research projects that can inform and improve on current DDL practices.
+Next, I will introduce some recent advances in corpus tools development that allow teachers and learners adopting the DDL approach to move beyond simple investigations of word and multi-word unit forms and functions.
+Some of these new tools allow us to probe language at the rhetorical and discourse level, and others allow us to see how people interact to create language.
+I will finish the presentation with some practical suggestions for integrating DDL into the CALL classroom and ideas for future CALL-based research projects that can inform and improve on current DDL practices.

 Laurence Anthony is Professor of Applied Linguistics at the Faculty of Science and Engineering, Waseda University, Japan.
-He is a former Director and current Program Coordinator of the Center for English Language Education in Science and Engineering (CELESE).
+He is a former Director and the current coordinator of graduate school English in the Center for English Language Education in Science and Engineering (CELESE).
 His main interests are in corpus linguistics, educational technology, and English for Specific Purposes (ESP) program design and teaching methodologies.
 He received the National Prize of the Japan Association for English Corpus Studies (JAECS) in 2012 for his work in corpus software tools design, including the development of AntConc, AntWordProfiler, and AntMover.